 Michael Picher is a freelance composer, independent sample library developer, trumpet player, and a genuine jack-of-all-trades, when it comes to arts and entertainment.
 Born to a musical family, his music education began almost immediately, through hands on experimentation with various musical instruments and ear training exercises with his father, at no later than 3 years old.

 One of Michael’s most recent ventures is creating virtual instrument sample libraries.
-These libraries range from the conventional to the unconventional, beginning with a vintage celestette that was followed by pianos, synths, organs, baby toys, and even baking pans.
+These libraries range from the conventional to the unconventional, beginning with a virtual clone of his grandfather's vintage celestette that was followed by pianos, synths, organs, baby toys, and even baking pans.
 The goal behind these virtual instruments, beyond creating high quality tools for his own compositions, is to provide his fellow composers and musicians with unique libraries that are both inspiring and useful, especially for those people who cannot afford the more expensive offerings from established developers.
-These instruments are built in the open source SFZ format, making Michael’s samples libraries more accessible, not requiring any additional purchases, while still including important features such as key switches, round robins, multiple dynamic layers, custom controls via MIDI CC, and multiple microphone positions.
+These instruments are built in the open source SFZ format, making Michael’s sample libraries more accessible, not requiring any additional purchases, while still including important features such as key switches, round robins, multiple dynamic layers, custom controls via MIDI CC, and multiple microphone positions.